 - Money Stuff by Matt Levine

 A stupendous amount of good content about, well, money stuff.
 Publishes almost every weekday.
-(A recent favorite.)
+(A favorite.)

 - Gwern by Gwern

 Stuff Gwern has been reading in genetics, machine learning, social science, and statistics.
 Publishes once a month.
-Amazing & intimidating.
+Amazing, intimidating, wonderful.